-Criteria JORC Code Explanation Commentary FGO Historic reverse circulation drilling was used to collect samples at 1m intervals with sample quality, recovery and moisture recorded on logging sheets.
+Criteria JORC Code Explanation Commentary Criteria JORC Code Explanation FG0 Historic reverse circulation drilling was used to collect samples at 1m intervals with sample quality, recovery and moisture recorded on logging sheets.
 Bulk samples were composited to 4-5m samples by PVC spear.
 These composites were dried, crushed and split to produce a 30g charge for aqua regia digest at the Fortnum site laboratory.
 For Westgold (WGX) RC Drilling drill cuttings are extracted from the RC return via cyclone.
 The underflow from each interval is transferred via bucket to a four tiered riffle splitter, delivering approximately three kilograms of the recovered material into calico bags for analysis.
 The residual material is retained on the ground near the hole.
 Composite samples are obtained from the residue material for initial analysis, with the split samples remaining with the individual residual piles until required for re-split analysis or eventual disposal.
 In the case of grade control drilling, 1m intervals were split at the rig via a 3-tier splitter box below the cyclone and collected in calico bags with bulk samples collected into large plastic bags.
 These 1m splits were dried, pulverised and split to produce a 50g charge for fire assay at an offsite laboratory.
 Where composite intervals returned results &gt;0.15g/t Au, the original bulk samples were split by 3-tier riffle splitter to approximately 3-4kg.
-The whole sample was dried, pulverised and split to produce a 50g charge for fire assay at an offsite laboratory.
-Historic diamond drilling sampled according to mineralisation and lithology resulting in samples of 10cm to 1.5m.
+The whole sample was dried, pulverised and split to produce a 50g charge for fire assay at an offsite laboratory. • Historic diamond drilling sampled according to mineralisation and lithology resulting in samples of 10cm to 1.5m.
 Half core pulverised and split to produce a 50g charge for fire assay at an offsite laboratory.
-Logging • Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
-Westgold surface drill-holes are all orientated and have been logged in detail for geology, veining, alteration, mineralisation and orientated structure.
+Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies. alteration, mineralisation and orientated structure.
 Westgold underground drill-holes are logged in detail for geology, veining, alteration, mineralisation and structure.
-Core has been logged in enough detail to allow for the relevant mineral resource estimation techniques to be employed.
-Whether logging is qualitative or quantitative in nature.
+Core has been logged in enough Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
-The total length and percentage of the relevant Surface core is photographed both wet and dry and underground core is photographed wet.
-All photos are stored on the companies servers, with the photographs from each hole contained within separate folders.
-The total length and percentage of the relevant intersections logged Development faces are mapped geologically.
+The total length and percentage of the relevant are stored on the companies servers, with the photographs from each hole contained within separate intersections logged Development faces are mapped geologically.
 RC, RAB and Aircore chips are geologically logged.
 Sludge drilling is logged for lithology, mineralisation and vein percentage.
 Logging is quantitative in nature.
 All holes are logged completely, all faces are mapped completely.